 The higher is the protein content in flour the more oil the crust will absorb.
 Thanks to its moderate protein content, all-purpose flour is the best flour to use for frying.

-- 2 lbs chicken thighs mix of boneless and bone-in
+- 2 pounds chicken mix of boneless and bone-in pieces

 - 1 cup buttermilk